NinaZumel/dark_tales_sleuth/content/blog/2025-01-15-tales-of-an-antiquary.md

 So, I've unearthed a few of the stories from the overall work that I really like, and I'll be presenting them here.
 I'll start with [three stories from Volume One](/pages/tales-of-an-antiquary/#volume-1).
-One of them is possibly the first Gothic werewolf story ever published, and it's been reposted over at *Roy Glanshan's Library*.
+One of them is possibly the first Gothic werewolf story ever published, and it's been reposted over at *Roy Glashan's Library*.
 The other two are reposted here at *Dark Tales Sleuth*, and I've added some light annotations.

 I'll be presenting stories from the other volumes soon as well.
 I hope you enjoy them!